system76/docs/_articles/hardware-failure.md

 Once you switch to BIOS mode, restart, and use the key to boot from other drives (<kbd>F7</kbd> for laptops, and <kbd>F12</kbd> for most desktops) to select the USB.
 Right after you select the USB for boot, start tapping the <kbd>ESC</kbd> key to get into the GRUB boot menu.
 If you accidentally get to a GRUB command prompt, type in the word `normal`, press <kbd>Enter</kbd>, then immediately press <kbd>ESC</kbd>.
 Grub is available for only a second, so if you miss the opportunity, turn your computer off and try again.

-In the grub boot menu, choose **Memory test (memtest86+)** and let it run overnight to check for any memory errors.
+In the grub boot menu, choose **Memory test (memtest86+)**.
+Right as memtest loads (blue screen), press F2 to enable multi-core mode.
+Wait at least 20 minutes for the tests to run, or until any errors are shown in red.
+If any errors are found, please run it again in single core mode, and let it run overnight to check for any memory errors.
 6 to 8 passes are minimally recommended.
 If memory errors show up, the memory stick should be replaced.

 #### Hard Drive